Blockchain and Business Development – The conversation you should be having

-Technology’s rate of acceleration is at a speed faster than ever before.
-Ranked high on the list of emerging technologies that will have a profound impact on the accounting profession is blockchain.
-But is blockchain on the radar of our clients and prospects?
+Technology is accelerating faster than ever.
+Blockchain is an emerging technology that will have a profound effect on the accounting profession.
+But, is blockchain on the radar of our clients and prospects?
 Are we prepared to address it in our firms and in our sales process?
 If you have not yet had to share how blockchain is impacting your firm’s service today and in the future, you soon will.

 First, let’s make sure you know what blockchain is.
 Described as a third party ledger system, blockchain is the peer-to-peer network technology that decentralizes verifications through real-time links of encoded transaction data.
 The benefits of blockchain include eliminating inefficiencies, reducing fraud, and the greater protection and tracking of data.
 Mike Borcherding, a business development executive with Moss Adams, prefers to describe blockchain as “true trust automation.”

 Blockchain and other rapidly advancing technologies such as artificial intelligence, big data analytics, virtualization etc. will have disruptive and transformative powers on the accounting and finance industries, as well as the clients they serve.
 The AICPA, CPA Canada and the University of Waterloo came together to explore this intersection with a whitepaper titled, “Blockchain Technology and its Potential Impact on the Audit and Assurance Profession.”